+ODP has reserved capacity in Years 1 through 5 for the waiting list initiative to serve students graduating from special education who are not eligible to continue their education through the next year.
 In accordance with ODP policy as enumerated in Appendix A, any new individual identified for enrollment must be identified as having an emergency need.
 The students identified for the waiting list initiative may not meet this requirement which makes it necessary to reserve capacity for them to ensure they have access to the waiver.

-All participants enrolled in the Waiver have comparable access to all services offered in the Waiver regardless of whether the participant is enrolled due to meeting reserved capacity criteria or the criteria for emergency status in PUNS or its successor.
+All participants enrolled in the Waiver have comparable access to all services offered in the Waiver regardless of whether he or she is enrolled due to meeting reserved capacity criteria or the criteria for emergency status in PUNS or its successor.
 This is evidenced by the service plan process that is required for all participants and requires that service options be promoted and fully explored with every participant.
-ODP allows AEs to reserve existing capacity for identified High School Students and enroll the student prior to graduation.
-Capacity may be reserved up to 180 days prior to the expected need for services.
-This allows the AEs and Supports Coordination Organizations to plan accordingly prior to the transition.

-Reserved capacity has been determined by the historical number of individuals who have graduated from special education and who are not eligible to continue their education through the next full year.
+Reserved capacity has been determined by the historical number of individuals who have graduated from special education and who are not eligible to continue their education through the next year.
 The capacity is reserved to the extent that resources have been identified to support it.